-- Each team is allowed to bring one extra Linkbot as a backup, but no more than 5 Linkbots may be used at one time in the competition arena. - Teams may not use custom-made parts. - Each team must use their own laptops.
+- Each team must use the latest wheels with rubber band.
+Therefore, all participants have the same equipment.
+You may order four accessory packs from Barobo at https://store.barobo.com/14-accessories. - Each team is allowed to bring one extra Linkbot as a backup, but no more than 5 Linkbots may be used at one time in the competition arena. - Teams may not use custom-made parts. - Each team must use their own laptops.
 Multiple teams may not share laptops.
 Teams may bring as many laptops as they have students to the practice area (pit), but only one laptop may be brought into the competition arena at a time. - Use of other electronics during the competition, including other computers, calculators, cell phones, tablets, or any other computing device is not allowed. - There will be no internet access during the competition.
 If a team is caught using the internet during the competition, the team will be disqualified.

-o Software / Programming:
+Software / Programming:

-- All challenge tasks must be completed using a computer program (no tilt drive or copycat mode allowed). - Programs for controlling the robots must be written in Ch from SoftIntegration, Inc. - Teams may not interact with their running program unless explicitly required in the challenge text.
+- All challenge tasks must be completed using a computer program (no tilt drive or copycat mode allowed). - Programs for controlling the robots must be written in Ch and run in ChIDE from SoftIntegration, Inc. - Teams may not interact with their running program unless explicitly required in the challenge text.
 Some challenges will require user input at startup. - Teams may not share the computer programs they create with any other team.
 This will be considered cheating and both teams will be disqualified.